Unauthorized Accommodation Rental Suite

 Seller’s Disclosure of Unauthorized Accommodation

 It is important to be aware of what you are buying.
-Whether you buy a property with unauthorized accommodation, or you don’t will depend on your level of risk taking.
+Whether you buy a property with unauthorized accommodation or don’t will depend on your level of risk-taking.

 So, if you think I would be a good fit to work with you and your family, and you are not already working with a Whistler realtor, please contact me.

 Marion Anderson *PREC firstname.lastname@example.org (604)938-3885